dkp-consult/resources-library/readme.md

 # Welcome to my ressources library page

 This is a repository for sharing HTML, CSS, JavaScript and configuration files, as well as some code snippets.
+Actually, I just put personnal code snippets.
+In futur, maybe I'll share snippets from another devs.

 ## Contents
 - components: A folder with all components subfolders (button, header, navbar, hamburger menu, etc).